Covid 19 Delta outbreak: 194 cases, Auckland border to lift on December 15 - NZ Herald

 Ardern cited details which were released today about the vaccine pass and how to apply for it.
 She was aware more than 60,000 people had done so today.

-Other ministers will look at how testing and social care will work for those with the virus
+Other ministers will look at how testing and social care will work for those with the virus.

 Ardern said it was important community care was robust as to reduce the onward spread.